khabzox/khabzox/README.md

 <img align="right" width="400" height="250" src="https://github-readme-stats.vercel.app/api?username=khabzox">

 ### About me :dizzy:
-- I'm a python developer and bug bounty hunter for three years now. i enjoy creating open-source tools that helps people automating what they're doing specially for hacking things. i did create some cool projects like easyShell, Discord-Recon, WEngine, VCS, ..etc. that's purly written in python.
+- 👋 Hey!
+I'm Abdelkabir, an aspiring web developer eager to make my mark in the digital world.I may be new to the game, but I've already dabbled in creating some exciting web projects.
+Let's collaborate and build something extraordinary! 💻✨.
 Feel free to contact me if you need anything about security or development, i'm online most of the time

 ### Languages and Tools I use: